Aarau: Sport

 The football club FC Aarau play in the Stadion Brügglifeld.
 From 1981 until 2010 they played in the top tier of the Swiss football league system when they were relegated to the Swiss Challenge League.
 In the 2013/2014 they climbed back to the highest tier only to be relegated again.
 In the 2016/17 season they will play in the Swiss Challenge League.
 They won the Swiss Cup in 1985 and were three times Swiss football champions, in 1912, in 1914 and in 1993.

 The Argovia Stars play in the MySports League, the third highest league of Swiss ice hockey.
 They play their home games in the 3,000-seat KeBa Aarau Arena.

 BC Alte Kanti Aarau plays in the Swiss Women's Basketball Championship, the country's top division.

 Sites

 Heritage sites of national significance

 Aarau is home to a number of sites that are listed as Swiss heritage sites of national significance.
-The list includes three churches; the Christian Catholic parish house, the Catholic parish house, and the Reformed City Church.
+The list includes three churches; the Christian Catholic parish house, the Roman Catholic parish house, and the Reformed City Church.
 There are five government buildings on the list; the Cantonal Library, which contains many pieces important to the nation's history, and Art Gallery, the old Cantonal School, the Legislature, the Cantonal Administration building, and the archives.
 Three gardens or parks are on the list; Garten Schmidlin, Naturama Aargau and the Schlossgarten.
 The remaining four buildings on the list are; the former Rickenbach Factory, the Crematorium, the Haus zum Erker at Rathausgasse 10 and the Restaurant Zunftstube at Pelzgasse.